What Is Arc Welding?

 GTAW also results in chip-free welds for a clean look.
 It is most commonly used to weld thin material and can be used for ferrous or nonferrous metals like stainless steel, aluminum, copper, magnesium and titanium.

-Learn All About Welding at UTI
+Learn About Welding at UTI

-Learn more about the UTI Welding programContact us for information.
+Learn more about the UTI's Welding Technology program.
+Contact us for more information.

-Want to Learn More About Our Welding Program?
+Want To Learn More About Our Welding Program?